-‘Growing Up with Books’, the exhibition at the Museum of Childhood based on the archival and research work of the SELCIE team, is open!
-Running from 1 June to 9 December, it showcases the hidden heritage of children’s literature contained within the Museum of Childhood’s archives.
+‘Growing Up with Books’ was an exhibition at the Museum of Childhood, Edinburgh, based on the archival and research work of the SELCIE team.
+Running from 1 June to 9 December, it showcased the hidden heritage of children’s literature contained within the Museum of Childhood’s archives.

 Saturday 9th, 10.30-12.30; 1.30-3.30.
 Rubber-Stamped Mini-Books.
 With artist Katie Forrester make a small hand-made book to take home.